Why can't I just do The Thing?

-Nothing has impacted my life more significantly than something ADHDers call “task paralysis” (better described as task freeze or overwhelm).
-You know, when you desperately need to get started on something, but everything in you is resisting it.
+Nothing has impacted my life more significantly than something ADHDers call “task paralysis” (which has also been described as task freeze, couch lock, or overwhelm).
+You know, when you desperately need to get started on something, but everything in you is resisting it?

 Oftentimes, we avoid a task without consciously realizing why it’s making us anxious.
 But when we slow down, we discover that there are specific barriers that we can address more creatively.

 Another acronym to have handy is SMASH-ing a task.

 Shake it out: You’ll start by shaking it out—even just wiggling your toes will do!
 Movement can help signal to the brain that it’s time to move out of a freeze state.

 Make a list: From there, you’ll make a list of the smallest possible steps to make them easier to approach.

 Acknowledge (negative) emotions: Then, acknowledge and make room for any difficult emotions that are coming up (even simply naming our emotions can make them feel more manageable).